Enhancing Sustainable Livelihood Skills

 Donations to support this cause will be welcome by 3C.
 Please visit 3C's donation page to see how you can help.

-During this trip, 3C also met international students doing a semester abroad at Chiang Mai University's International Sustainable Development Studies Institute.
+During the trip in May 2022, 3C also met international students doing a semester abroad at Chiang Mai University's International Sustainable Development Studies Institute.
 The students were undertaking their coastal and marine management course module and conducting fieldwork in Trang.
 3C helped to translate some aspects of their classroom lecture when talking with a local conservation leader at Phru Chud Village.
 3C also joined the students on their mudflat and seagrass survey at Mod Tanoi Village, helping them to identify the observed species for their biodiversity survey.